 In this study of dramatic literature from medieval to modern times, students will examine a rich diversity of dramatic forms.
-The course will begin with an introduction to classical drama and its sustained influence on English literature and then proceed to a study of medieval religious allegorical drama, Renaissance tragedy and satiric comedy, Restoration and eighteenth-century comedies of manners, nineteenth-century comedy, modern discussion drama, tragicomedy, and musical drama.
-Plays by dramatists such as Sophocles, Marlowe, Jonson, Sheridan, Wilde, Shaw, O'Casey, Beckett, Peterson and Grev will be studied as representatives of dramatic forms and placed within their social and historical contexts.
-Plays to be studied may vary from year to year but a typical course outline might include the following dramas: Oedipus Rex, Everyman, Dr. Faustus, Volpone, School for Scandal, The Importance of Being Earnest, Major Barbara, Juno and the Paycock, Waiting for Godot, Billy Bishop Goes to War.
+The course will begin with an introduction to classical drama and its sustained influence on English literature and then proceed to a study of medieval religious allegorical drama, Renaissance tragedy, Renaissance satiric comedy, Restoration and eighteenth-century comedies of manners, nineteenth-century comedy, modern discussion drama, tragicomedy, and musical drama.